ngallot/mlflow-demo/README.md

 Now that we've trained a model, we're ready to deploy it and make it available throught a REST api.
 For that we will use MLflow models utils.

+NB: for this section, you need to have conda (either miniconda or anaconda) installed.

 First, let's get the location of our model.
 It is printed to the console at the end of the training script.
 You can copy it manually and export it as an environment variable: